sterling/rpi-aio-docker-hass/README.md

 # rpi-aio-docker-hass
-All-in-one docker image for Home Assistant on a Raspberry Pi
+All-in-one docker image for Home Assistant on a Raspberry Pi.
+Tested on a Raspberry Pi 3 with Raspian 8 (jessie).

 Supports:
 - v0.48.1+